 - Mood changes such as an increase in irritability, anger, depression, and anxiety.

 - Change in appearance including significant weight loss or weight gain.

-It is important to be aware of these signs and symptoms in yourself and loved ones.
-Xanax abuse can cause overdose in older people, and it has been shown to lead to falls, dementia, and cognitive decline.5
+It is important to be aware of these signs and symptoms in yourself and your loved ones.
+Xanax abuse in older populations can result in an overdose.
+It has also been shown to lead to falls, dementia, and cognitive decline.5

 - An increase in overall anxiety.

 - Heart palpitations.